 Sectors within the Matzikama municipal economy are expected to be severely impacted by the COVID-19 pandemic.
 Some of the key challenges that were identified as a result of COVID-19 and the national lockdown include: a reduction in municipal revenue, unemployment in the private sector, land grabs for informal housing and the stagnation of development programmes12.
 The mining and quarrying sector and the transport, storage and communication sector are expected to contract by 22.5 per cent and 20.0 per cent respectively in 2020.
 The wholesale and retail trade, catering and accommodation sector is forecast to contract by 18.8 per cent in 2020.
-However, the agriculture, forestry and fishing sector will be less affected by the lockdown restrictions and is expected to show positive growth in 2020 include general government (1.9 percent) and community, social and personal services (0.7 per cent).
+However, the agriculture, forestry and fishing sector will be less affected by the lockdown restrictions and is expected to perform well, with an estimated growth rate of 18.6 per cent in 2020.
+Other sectors estimated to show positive growth in 2020 include general government (1.9 percent) and community, social and personal services (0.7 per cent).
 Recovery is expected in the future, although not at a significant level within the short term.
 In 2021, the highest sectoral growth in the Matzikama municipal area is expected to come from the construction sector (13.9 per cent).
 Major projects driving this growth include the planned 80 MW Eskom Battery Energy Storage System, which will be located in Vredendal.

-11 (Matzikama Municipality, 2020).
+^{11 (}Matzikama Municipality, 2020)